-The system was developed as part of a government funded program to predict the scientific impact of entities such as terms in some future forecast period F given some observations in the reference period R where R < F. Scientific impact is quantified by the program in the form of ground truth functions (GTF) which concentrate on relative growth of term appearance in unique documents over a baseline count as opposed to absolute growth.
-Previous work has often looked
+The system was developed as part of a governmentfunded program to predict the scientific impact of entities such as terms in some future forecast period F given some observations in the reference period R where R < F.

-5We experimented with other measures, including BIC and Chi-square as measures to estimate the quality of each model under consideration.
+&lt;sup>5We experimented with other measures, including BIC and chi-square as measures to estimate the quality of each model under consideration.
 We did not observe significant differences in the selection of each model (i.e., for the majority of our experiments these measures were in agreement).
 In general, AIC penalizes less strongly the number of parameters in comparison to BIC, and previous research (Burnham & Anderson, 2002, 2004) argues that AIC has several theoretical and practical advantages over BIC.

-6This dataset was provided by the government sponsor to all teams who were part of the funded program.
+&lt;sup>6This data set was provided by the government sponsor to all teams who were part of the funded program.